in-op/SystemExtensions/README.md

-If however you make a `List<MyTypeThatDoesntImplementDeepCopy>` and call the extention method `DeepCopy()` on it, it will throw a NotImplementedException and warn you that your type does not include a definition for `DeepCopy`.
+If however you make a `List<MyTypeThatDoesntImplementDeepCopy>` and call the extention method `DeepCopy()` on it, it will throw a NotImplementedException at runtime and warn you that your type does not implement `ICopyable`.

 ### Random
 The `Random` namespace provides